 When a customer contacts support because they are unhappy or irritated about the way a product worked, trying to rationalize with them doesn’t always work.

 An upset customer calling in would rather hear “I’m so sorry to hear that, let me see what I can do to help” instead of “An error occurred, your data is lost.”
-While the latter may be true, it does nothing to help ease the customers anxiety, or let them feel like you’re on their side.
+While the latter may be true, it does nothing to help ease the customer’s anxiety or make them feel like you’re on their side.

 In the modern world, we have had to deal with a lot of things that we were told would destroy the workplace.
 From the steam engine to factory automation, remote work hours, social media, and of course– the endless list of things Millennials are killing in the workplace.